Web Caching for Our JavaScript PDF Viewer

 Once your users have downloaded your assets, you should make sure they don’t have to download them again every time they need them.
 The easiest and most efficient way to do this is to tell the browser to cache your assets for a long time and to give them a unique path that changes whenever the asset’s content changes.

 In this way, the browser only needs to download an asset once and can serve further requests for the same assets from the browser cache.
-When an asset changes, tell the browser about the new path, for example by passing the new path in PSPDFKit’s pdf option.
+When an asset changes, tell the browser about the new path, for example by passing the new path in PSPDFKit’s document option.
 Once the browser has downloaded the changed file, it will serve it from the cache again for a long time.

 To tell the browser to keep your assets for a certain time without fetching them again, pass the following HTTP header along with the asset response: